Crystal R.

 Miriam

-Used it today and it created the most perfect sourdough!!!
-The quality is heavy duty and it's easy to clean.
-I'm super impressed!!!
+Used it today and got the most perfect sourdough!
+The quality is heavy-duty and it's super easy to clean.
+I'm honestly impressed!

 It’s upped my sourdough game so much.
-I love this beautiful pan.
+I absolutely love this beautiful pan.

 I love this Dutch oven!!
-It’s right up my alley with the fun green color and cactus design.
-It also bakes bread well and washes up nicely!
+The fun green color and cactus design are right up my alley.
+It bakes bread well and washes up nicely.
 Great buy.

 Enameled Cast Iron Bread Oven for Sourdough